Lithium giant lifts outlook with 2018 fizzle in rear-view mirror

 SQM, which has typically sold its product in short term contracts and at a high price in the market, will be more aligned with competitors this year, Smith said.
 While spot lithium prices in China plummeted in 2018, the variation in price has been less dramatic for the mineral sold elsewhere.

-Lithium carbonate produced in South America was flat at $13,000 per ton from the previous month in March, after reaching a historic high of $15 750/t in May last year, according to a monthly report by Benchmark Mineral Intelligence.
+Lithium carbonate produced in South America was flat at $13 000/t from the previous month in March, after reaching a historic high of $15 750/t in May last year, according to a monthly report by Benchmark Mineral Intelligence.

 "Last year we managed to sell at a better price compared to our competitors and this year we are going to reach more or less the same levels as our competitors," Smith said.
 "Where price is going now will depend on how much supply really enters the market."